davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Now that we have an idea of when we'd want to use a consensus algorithm, let's draw up some requirements: what do we need the algorithm to be able to do for us?

 Unfortunately for me, the author, there isn't a well-accepted set of consensus properties I can just rattle off here.
 Database people have ACID (*atomic, consistent, isolated, durable*); there's no catchy acronym for consensus algorithms, so I'm just going to have to wing it here.
 Of course, we shouldn't let that stop us from coming up with big fancy words to name our properties!
-Big words are useful for sounding smart and intimidating people.
+Big words are useful for sounding super smart and intimidating people.

 ### Coherence